-- Informal meetings and discussions: There will be a zoom meeting room constanly open from 9 AM to 8 PM UTC+2 (Germany) for informal meetings and discussions.
+- Informal meetings and discussions: The Zoom Meeting ID: 946 8444 3761 will be constanly open from 9 AM to 8 PM UTC+2 (Germany) for informal meetings and discussions.
 You can enter it and see if you meet somebody there or you can simply arrange to meet some people there.
 The password is the answer to the following riddle (single word, no capital letters): A bottle from which you cannot drink (it ends with n and not with e).

 - Other meetings: You can always arrange new private meetings in small groups via the jitsi server meet.ur.de.

 - Chat: we have opened a slack account for the workshop (please contact the organizers to get access to the channel).